saeed51100/machine-learning/tensorflow-course/start-tensorflow/readme.md

 ### Commands:
 ```
-Install cuda and cudnn for tensorflow gpu
+Install cuda for tensorflow gpu
 ```
 ```
 set the pycharm terminal in your project folder.